jeche/OPS/userprog/README.md

 Other global variables that were declared include a global pid to be bumped as new processes are forked.
 Currently if anyone tries to allocate more than INT_MAX processes the system will have undefined behavior (so please do not try to do this).
 There is also a bitmap that is declared to keep track of which pages are free, and which are currently allocated to a process.
 There is also a global timer declared which results in random time slicing.
 Finally there is a semaphore called forking which is used to ensure singluar access to most of the global objects in the system.

+Major Design Decisions:  We made the "FamilyNode" essentially a linked list of pids with semaphores stored in each node for parents and children to communicate with each other.
+The linked list works because each pid is unique so each node should have a unique relation of parent and child pids.
+This way no nodes need ever be deleted for multiprogramming to correctly occur.
+Nodes are only ever added to the end.

+The SynchConsole is essentially a wrapper for Console with a lock around the methods of PutChar and GetChar, and a Wait that forces processes to wait until the SynchConsole is not in use.
+After a read or write is finished it Broadcasts to a condition to allow waiting processes to continue.
+This was done for testing purposes before we added a semaphore to atomize read and write syscalls.
+It was never removed due to sheer laziness on the part of Jessica.

 system.cc
 ---------
 Intializes the pid to 0.
 Intializes the forking semaphore for accessing gloabl values in the system with a value of 1.
 Initializes the root node for the family tree (which is a global value) with an initial node that has the same parent as it does child.
 Initializes the bitmap with the number of pages the system has.